evkx/evkx.github.io/content/technology/regen/_index.md

 ## Limitations of Regenerative Braking

-While regenerative braking offers many benefits, there are some limitations to the technology.
+While regenerative braking offers many benefits, the technology has some limitations.
 These include:

 **Reduced Effectiveness at High Speeds:** Regenerative braking is less effective at high speeds, as the amount of kinetic energy that can be captured and stored decreases as the vehicle's speed increases.

 **Limited Range Extension:** Regenerative braking can extend the vehicle's range, but the amount of energy that can be recovered is limited, and the overall impact on range can vary depending on driving conditions.

-**Reduced Brake Feel:** Because regenerative braking uses the electric motor to slow the vehicle, it can reduce the feel of the brake pedal, making it less intuitive for some drivers.
+**Reduced Brake Feel:** Because regenerative braking uses the electric motor to slow the vehicle, it can reduce the brake pedal's feel, making it less intuitive for some drivers.